CLI Reference

 stax list

 List every run stax-server has hosted — active and history, oldest first.
 Takes no options.
-History is in-memory and does not survive a daemon restart.
+History is server-memory history and does not survive a daemon restart unless you save the current queryable run with stax save.
+Use stax select-run to restore a stopped history row into the current query state.
 See Run Lifecycle.

 stax wait